Deputy Harris and Canine Jasper

 6lbs Marijuana & $5,000 in cash

-Jasper and Deputy Harris have been instrumental in community relations doing talks and demonstrations for local schools and organizations educating the public on canines and there roll in law enforcement.
+Jasper and Deputy Harris have been instrumental in community relations doing talks and demonstrations for local schools and organizations educating the public on canines and their roll in law enforcement.